kht321/fx-ml-pipeline/README.md

 - Candle fetches use the `InstrumentsCandles` endpoint with price types `M`, `B`, and `A` for midpoint/bid/ask.
 - Order book snapshots come from `InstrumentsOrderBook`.
 - The feature builder expects newline-delimited price ticks from `stream_prices.py` on `stdin`.
-- Update `configs/` to manage the instruments tracked and feature engineering assumptions.
+- Update `configs/` to manage the instruments tracked and feature engineering assumptions; the default profiles include SGD-centric groupings.
+- Order book snapshots are only published for a subset of major pairs (e.g. `EUR_USD`, `GBP_USD`, `USD_JPY`).